jbock-java/jbock/README.md

   @OtherTokens
   @Description({
-      "@OtherTokens to capture everything else.",
-      "In this case, everything that isn't '-v' or follows '-H' or '-X'"}) abstract List<String> urls();
+      "@OtherTokens to capture all other tokens in the input.", "In this case, everything that isn't a '-v' flag", "or immediately follows after a '-H' or '-X' token."}) abstract List<String> urls();
 }
 ````